mbattaloglu/chess/README.md

+# Chess

-# Command-Line Interface Chess Game
+Command-Line Interface Chess Game

+# Functionalities:
+  Promoting: It promotes pawn to a queen when it comes last square.

+Playable for 2 person.
-# It is built for Object Oriented Programming course, May 2020.
+It is built for Object Oriented Programming course, May 2020.
-# It has not all functionallities, but it is playable.